 Your needs are paramount in your therapy experience and I highly recommend you talk & ask questions with any therapist you are curious to work with prior to enlisting them.
 If you or I experience a significant "dis-connect" after engaging therapy, that will be addressed immediately so we can determine how best to proceed.

 When working with children 18 years old or younger, I require both parent permission and parent/family involvement.
-This a therapeutic philosophy, not a punitive process as children oftentimes present as more 'symptomatic' of needs a family may have more than as the actual 'problem' they are oftentimes mistaken for.
+This a therapeutic philosophy, not a punitive process, as children oftentimes present as more 'symptomatic' of needs a family may have more than as the actual 'problem' they are oftentimes identified as.
 Sometimes the two go hand in hand.
-(Although WA state allows for children 13+ years old to receive healthcare services without parental permission, I utilize this option in rare or under dire circumstances of the child, as the law intended.)